AhmedElsherbini/PADLOC_stats/README.md

 **What do you get?**

-Currently, two Excel files.
+Currently, two CSV files.

-1- "prefix"_frequency.xlsx (The general one like a summary of systems per the whole run).
+1- "prefix"_frequency.csv (The general one like a summary of systems per the whole run).

 Here you have the "frequency" of each system in your genomes and a relative frequency.
 Well, what is the relative frequency?
 The relative frequency is the outcome of dividing the frequency/ number of genomes.

-2- "prefix"_presence absence.xlsx  (The more detailed one).
+2- "prefix"_presence absence.csv  (The more detailed one).

 It is a matrix, with a presence or absence (1/0) of each system in each genome.
 Very good to fit in heatmaps in the next section.